spetlr-org/spetlr/docs/transformations/README.md

 Under the hood, [difflib](https://docs.python.org/3/library/difflib.html) is used to find a suitable unique mapping from source to target columns.
 All column names are converted to lower case before matching.

+The association of target to source columns is required to be unique.
+If the algorithm identifies multiple matching source columns to a target name, an exception will be raised.

 ### Example

 Given a dataframe `df`, this code renames all columns: